 WNCC can assist the Complainant in notifying the local police department with jurisdiction over the crime if the Complainant so chooses.
+Complainants can notify proper law enforcement authorities, be assisted by college authorities in notifying such authorities, but will not be pressured to report if the Complainant elects not to.
 In case of an emergency or ongoing threat, one must get to a safe location and call 911.
 Calling 911 will put the caller in touch with local police.
 Contact information for local law enforcement agencies in WNCC campus communities are as follows: